ibm-cloud-docs/transit-gateway/transit-gateway-cli.md

 :   Network type of the connection.
 Values are `classic`, `directlink`, `power_virtual_server`, and `vpc`.

 `--network-id`
 :   ID of the network connection.
-For `classic`, do not set a value.
+For `classic`, don't set a value.
 Use the CRN for all other network types.
 For example, to find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json